Senate approves drug cost reduction plan

-BOSTON -- The state Senate on Thursday approved a health care cost reduction plan that will caps costs for insulin medication and requires drug companies to notify the state when a new, more expensive drug comes on the market.
+BOSTON — The state Senate has approved a health care cost reduction plan that would cap costs for insulin and require pharmaceutical companies to notify state regulators when a new or expensive drug comes on the market.

-The proposal, which passed on a 39 to 1 vote, would set new requirements on the pharmaceutical industry, require state licensure of pharmacy benefit managers, give state regulators the authority to examine certain drug costs and create a commission to study the drug supply chain and patient access.
+The proposal, which passed on a 39 to 1 vote last week, would set new requirements on the pharmaceutical industry, require state licensure of pharmacy benefit managers, give state regulators the authority to examine certain drug costs and create a commission to study the drug supply chain and patient access.

 Proponents said the measure is aimed at reeling in ballooning prescription drug costs that have put the squeeze on low-income and elderly residents.